trinker/cv/REPORT/curriculum_vitae_tyler_rinker.md

 <h3 style="margin-left:49px;"> Professional Presentations: Invited </h3>

 \RS

+Shisler, S., Norris, B., & Rinker, T. W. (2014, April).
+<em>A Multivariate Meta-Analysis of Student Misbehavior and Teacher Burnout</em>.
+(Presentation for the Graduate School of Education Student Research Symposium at University at Buffalo, SUNY).

 Rinker, T. W. (2013, December). [qdap Demonstration: If You Can Dream up an Analysis then qdap and R Can Help Get You